The town and to the south, down-valley, is in Uvalde County,

 away from one's local area when only visited occasionally,

-even if annually.
-For instance, checking out a 1000 sq. ft.
+checking out a 1000 sq. ft. butterfly garden two or three times

-butterfly garden two or three times a week (at the Utopia Library),
+a week (at the Utopia Library), all fall, as well as knowing

-all fall, as well as knowing and checking every local lantana patch
+and checking every local lantana patch or puddle spot regularly

-or puddle spot regularly results in a very different view of
+results in a very different view of what is happening.
+Johnny's

-what is happening.
-Johnny's super red lantana is best. :)
+super red lantana is best. :)

 Of course you have to carry a camera or net to prove anything unusual,